rmccrear/level-4-course-content/week-4-coffee-shop-frontend/day-2/assignment.md

 ---

 ## **7. Cart Page**
+- in `src/pages/cart.jsx`, create a layout for the cart page.
 - Create mock cart data (copy from product mock data).
 - Use `ProductCard` to display cart items, with the button labeled `"Remove from Cart"`.
 - Add a `"Checkout"` button at the bottom.